allejo/Intro-To-Web/_lessons/chapter-01/lesson-1-the-basics-of-a-website.md

 _JavaScript (JS) is not to be confused with Java, which is an entirely different language!
 The names are **not** interchangeable and will be laughed at if you confuse them; possibly lose credibility at a job interview too._

 HTML by design is a static language meaning that once a page is loaded, you cannot change how it looks or how it behaves.
-Have you ever been on YouTube clicked on "Show All Replies" in the comment section?
-Once you click on that, more replies are shown and that is what JS.
+Have you ever been on YouTube and clicked on "Show All Replies" in the comment section?
+Once you click on that, more replies are shown; this is done with JS.

 This is what JS looks like with jQuery: